Heather Kilbourn

 A photo of three wooden triangular boxes made from padauk wood, with oak highlights.
 Two of them have oak lids with silver sticking out of the top.

-In college, I worked for a variety of contractors and helped build and remodel houses.
-This rounded out my skill set with exposure to plumbing, electrical, and materials estimation.
+In college, I worked for a variety of contractors and helped build and remodel homes.
+This rounded out my skill set with exposure to plumbing, electrical, drywall, cabinetry, and materials estimation.

 People pass, but their tools remain.
-I have been fortunate to inherit family tools, and my grandfather's mix of hand and power tools included hand tools from my great-grandfather's collection.
-An uncle left me his mostly power tool collection, which I have augmented with my own purchases.
+I have been fortunate to inherit family tools, and my grandfather's mix of hand and small power tools included hand tools from my great-grandfather's collection.
+An uncle left me his power and hand tool collection, which I have augmented with my own purchases.

 PAINTING